 github.com/AdobeDocs so that users, both internal and external, can submit edits as pull requests or log issues directly in help.

-A project’s default/master branch serves as the current version of content for the project.
-The content in the master branch—and branches created from it—aligns with the organization of the article topics.
+A project’s default/main branch serves as the current version of content for the project.
+The content in the main branch—and branches created from it—aligns with the organization of the article topics.
 Subdirectories are used for organizing content and image assets.

 You can typically find a main